Tutorials

 Preface: What is Hive?

-For more information on Hive, check out this discussion on Hive.
+For further insights, see this discussion on Hive.

 What is partitioning?